selenax/formVibes/README.md

 ## Why formVibes?

 > "Google Forms walked… then hit a plateau.
 Now let’s vibe.”

-In a world where privacy matters and personality shines, formVibes is for anyone who wants form creation to be fast, fun, and personal — without selling your data to the highest bidder.
+In a world where privacy matters and personality shines, formVibes lets you create forms that feel personal — now with AI-powered generation and zero data selling.

 ---